vvaidy/Qo-DL/README.md

 ```
 TypeError: 'NoneType' object is not subsciptable Failed to execute script Qobuz-DL
 ```
+## 29th Jan 19 - Release 3b ##
+- Download from list or URLs
+- Fixed crash which would happen if you were to download the same album again already with a booklet.pdf inside of it.
+- Improved code of checking if files exist and deleting them if they do.

 # Misc Info
 Tested on Python v3.6.7.
 Used libraries: